btroncone/learn-rxjs/concepts/operator-imports.md

 import 'rxjs/add/operator/take';
 ```

 **Person B** upgrades the dependency, builds their project, which now fails.
 They never included `switchMap` or `concatMap` themselves, it was **just working** based on the inclusion of a 3rd party dependency.
-If you were not aware this could be an issue that can take a bit to track down.
+If you were not aware this could be an issue it may take a bit to track down.

 ### The Solution